keks24/raspberry-pi-luks/README.md

 ## Changing the UUID of the root partition
 When using the `modified` or a `self-prepared` image on `several Raspberry Pis`, all `UUIDs` are identical.
 There might be the need to change these.

-Before doing any changes, create a `backup` of the SD card, since the following commands can corrupt data:
+Before making any changes, create a `backup` of the SD card, since the following commands `can corrupt data`:
 ```bash
 $ dd if="/dev/sdx" of="raspberrypi_sd_card_backup_before_changing_uuid.img" bs="512b" conv="fsync" status="progress"
 ```